Search

 Why does turning the mic up not always make vocals clearer?

-Can buried vocals happen even when the vocal is technically loud enough?
+Can vocals be buried even when they are loud enough?

 Yes.
 A vocal can be loud enough to hear and still fail to separate clearly from the backing track.
-In home karaoke, that often means the problem is masking and intelligibility, not simple lack of vocal level.
+In home karaoke, that usually means the issue is masking, room blur, or tonal congestion rather than simple lack of mic volume.

-Is this the same problem as low vocal presence?
+Is buried vocal sound the same as low vocal presence?

 Why does this happen more in some rooms than others?